1712n/dn-institute/README.md

 ### 🎖️ Veterans

-Veterans bring unique skillsets to Inca.
 Our diverse community includes military veterans from a wide variety of backgrounds.
 If you are in the process of getting out of the U.S. military, check out our SkillBridge program.
-Solve one of the challenges and/or reach out to [@jhirschkorn](https://github.com/jhirschkorn).
+Whether you qualify as eligible U.S. military personnel, or served in the armed forces of another country, solve one of the challenges and/or reach out to [@jhirschkorn](https://github.com/jhirschkorn).